 This article makes three main contributions.
 First, it offers a new theory of the relationship between judicial independence and election manipulation, a substantively important topic given the prevalence of electoral authoritarian regimes and de jure independent courts in non-democracies (Magaloni and Kricheli 2010; Levitsky and Way 2010; J. Staton, Reenock, and Holsinger 2020).
+This theory makes different predictions than protest-oriented views of courts and election fraud (Chernykh and Svolik 2015), showing that formally independent courts can reduce fraud when political competition (and thus protest risk) is low.
+Likewise, this theory suggests a modification to a standard principal-agent model of fraud (Rundlett and Svolik 2016), which holds that election-manipulating agents only face risks if their patron is defeated, and thus predicts that fraud diminishes as competitiveness increases.
+Instead, I argue that agents may fear legal risks even if their party wins.
+Notably, judicial reforms do not reduce the level of fraud when specialized election courts exist that can shield agents from legal consequences and regimes from negative publicity.
+Lastly, this project goes beyond the predictions of Popova’s (2012) strategic pressure theory by showing how institutional reforms, in combination with opposition incentives to litigate, can lead to improved election quality in low-competition environments.

-This theory makes different predictions than protest-oriented views of courts and election fraud (Chernykh and Svolik 2015), Second, prior work on this subject, while pathbreaking, has either been rooted in formal theory with little empirical testing, or based on detailed case studies.
-To my knowledge, this is the first cross-national empirical study of the effect of de jure judicial independence on election fraud and related abuses outside liberal democracies
+Second, prior work on this subject, while pathbreaking, has either been rooted in formal theory with little empirical testing, or based on detailed case studies.
+To my knowledge, this is the first cross-national empirical study of the effect of de jure judicial independence on election fraud and related abuses outside liberal democracies.

-, this project offers a framework for thinking about the empirically tangled relationship between courts’ de jure and behavioral independence (Herron and Randazzo 2003; Melton and Ginsburg 2014).
+Third, this project offers a framework for thinking about the empirically tangled relationship between courts’ de jure and behavioral independence (Herron and Randazzo 2003; Melton and Ginsburg 2014).
 The scope conditions of this theory, focusing on non-government actors’ incentives to go to court and ruling parties’ shifting incentives to apply judicial pressure, offer predictions about the settings under which de jure reforms can translate into improved behavioral independence in non-democracies in other case domains, suggesting a way forward in studies of judicial independence.

-Judicial independence and electoral manipulation
+Judicial Independence and Electoral Manipulation

-Judicial independence a somewhat contested concept, but at the core, it requires that courts be capable of acting as impartial decision-makers, resolving disputes without undue pressure from other political actors (Burbank and Friedman 2002; Linzer and Staton 2015).
+Judicial independence remains a somewhat contested concept, but at the core, it requires that courts be capable of acting as impartial decision-makers, resolving disputes without undue pressure from other political actors (Burbank and Friedman 2002; Linzer and Staton 2015).
 Researchers regularly draw a distinction between de jure judicial independence—“formal rules designed to insulate judges from undue pressure” (Ríos-Figueroa and Staton 2014, 106), and behavioral, de facto independence—the degree to which judges determine their rulings autonomously and have their decisions enforced, even when rulings are adverse to other political actors.

-Judicial independence is generally taken to be positive for democratic governance—though with the caveat that confound majority rule (Helmke and Rosenbluth 2009).
-An independent judiciary can protect civil and political rights (Larkins 1996; Linz and Stepan 1996; Crabtree and Nelson 2017), provide a focal point for citizen coordination (Weingast 1997), and help maintain the rule of law (Dahl 1957; Landes and Posner 1975). independent judiciaries can help prevent authoritarian backsliding in a crisis (Gibler and Randazzo 2011; Graham, Miller, and Strom 2017).
+Judicial independence is generally taken to be positive for democratic governance—though with the caveat that may confound majority rule (Helmke and Rosenbluth 2009).
+An independent judiciary can protect civil and political rights (Larkins 1996; Linz and Stepan 1996; Crabtree and Nelson 2017), provide a focal point for citizen coordination (Weingast 1997), and help maintain the rule of law (Dahl 1957; Landes and Posner 1975).
+Established independent judiciaries can help prevent authoritarian backsliding in a crisis (Gibler and Randazzo 2011; Graham, Miller, and Strom 2017).